 Or imagine that you’ve finally got the crowd’s attention, but when you start to explain your product, people smile and start to laugh.
 You overhear some say they had no idea folks were still making those.
 That’s your product with outdated digital marketing.

 If you want to stand out in this melee of advertising, you’ll need to have a good product, hire the best marketing and Web design companies, promote it, get attention, and stay ahead of the curve.

 Visualize telling a prospective investor or client that your company isn’t on Twitter or Facebook.
 You might as well boast that it has a Myspace profile.
 You may not realize it, but that’s how outdated your operation may appear when someone asks you if the next new social app might be good for business and you haven’t even heard about it.

 All of this may seem intimidating, but it’s not too difficult to keep up with if you have the right tools.
 To learn (or improve) marketing skills, try the free Udemy course or sign up for an eBook-based course from Copyblogger.

 This skill isn’t required for many jobs outside of programmers, but if you want an edge, learn to code.
-The same way “some Spanish” will help if you want to start a business in Mexico, even a basic understanding of coding will put you ahead in the digital market.
+In the same way “some Spanish” will help if you want to start a business in Mexico, even a basic understanding of coding will put you ahead in the digital market.
 In the same way, if you don’t speak the local language at all, you won’t have a real understanding of what’s going on in your company.
 You can tell others what you want to say, but they’ll have to translate for you, and you’ll have to trust that your message is getting out there.